claudioametrano/UnFATE/README.md

 ## Workflow
 The wrapper is designed to be easy to use and to provide a fast way from target enrichment data (assemblies and whole genome sequence) to phylogenetic tree.
-In order to avoid the installation of dependancies and external software, that often lead to problems for inexperienced users (...well, not only for them), most of the software needed by UnFATE is already included in this repository, therefore, aknowledge their work citing them!!.
+In order to avoid the installation of dependencies and external software, that often lead to problems for inexperienced users (...well, not only for them), most of the software needed by UnFATE is already included in this repository, therefore, acknowledge their work by citing them!!.

-1. Data from:  **Target enrichment** sequencing (Also Whole Genome Sequencing data are accepted), **Assemblies** (At least one between target enrichment and assembly data must be provide).
+1. Data from:  **Target enrichment** sequencing (Also Whole Genome Sequencing data are accepted), **Assemblies** (At least one between target enrichment and assembly data must be provided).
 **Representative sequences** used to build the bait set (included in the repository: Target_markers_rep_seq_aa.fas)

 2. **Exonerate 2.2.0** and Exonerate_hits.py script from Hybpiper to mine genes from assemblies using the amino acid  representative sequences fasta file (the best reference sequence is selected by BLAST)